The California Soccer Academy and Language Camp Camarillo, California

 High School Session

 We welcome players who are 14 years old and entering ninth grade.
 Last year five former pro players on our staff shared their experience with our campers.
 College counseling sessions are held to help campers gather the information they need to become college soccer players.
 These sessions include: how to contact coaches, financial aid and scholarships, forum with college coaches, and forum with current college players who are former campers.
-The week ends when we bring in a DJ and have a camp dance and pizza party.
 On Friday morning every camper has a meeting with their camp coach and receives a full written evaluation.
 This evaluation gives a professional’s view of the camper’s progress and makes suggestions for improvement in technical and tactical areas.

 Sample Daily Schedule